lmiller1990/vue-testing-handbook/README.md

 ## Languages

 The handbook is written in English.
-We have a Japanese translation in progress.
+We have a Russian and Japanese translation in progress.
 Please make an issue if you would like to translate the book into your own language!

 ## Contributing